airavata-courses/Rangers/README.md

 # Rangers

-This is the microservice for Room management.
+This is the UI for the project.